seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 O, what a noble mind is here o'erthrown!
 The courtier's, soldier's, scholar's, eye, tongue, sword;
 The expectancy and rose of the fair state,
-The glass of fashion and the mould of form,
+The glass of fashion and the mold of form,
 The observed of all observers, quite, quite down!
 And I, of ladies most deject and wretched,
 That suck'd the honey of his music vows,